 Mold or mildew is a series of black, white, or grey colored patches that appear on walls, drywall, and wood.
-Can you cover these patches by painting over them?
+Can you cover these patches by painting them?

-You can paint over mold.
-Paint will stick and perform well on mold-infested areas.
-But, painting over mold is a temporary fix.
+You can paint over mold and cover those areas.
+But, it is a temporary fix.
 Mold is an organism that thrives where there is moisture.
-So, if mold is growing on your walls or furniture, painting over it will not fix the problem or kill the mold permanently.
+So, if there’s still moisture in your walls or furniture, mold will grow again because the paint won’t prevent it.

 Do You Need To Remove Mold Before Painting?

-It’s recommended to remove mold before painting.
-If you don’t remove the mold before painting over it, you’ll run into problems while and after applying the paint to the mold.
+It’s recommended to remove the mold before painting.
+If you don’t, you will run into problems before and after doing it.

 The first problem you’ll experience is poor paint adhesion.
-Since mold grows where there is moisture, it means that the surface where you have mold will wet.
-Also, mold has a moist texture.
-If you apply the paint to the mold-infested surface, the paint will not stick well due to the moist texture of the mold.
+Since mold grows where there is moisture, it means that the surface where you have will paint is wet.
+Also, mold has a moist texture, so the paint will not stick well over its moist (wet) texture.

-It’s also difficult to seal the paint if you don’t remove the mold first because the sealant will also be affected by stains and moisture.
-If you use a clear sealant on mold, the result will be terrible.
-Painting over mold can also cause the paint to crack, bubble, and peel.
+It’s also difficult to seal a finish that has been affected by moisture or mold because the sealant will be also affected by stains na moisture.
+So, if you use a clear sealant, the finish will look bad.
+It can also cause it to crack, bubble and peel.

 Does Painting Stop It?

-Painting over mold doesn’t stop mold from growing.
-Mold will still grow after you have painted over it.
+Painting over mold doesn’t stop it from growing, it will still continue to grow.
 This is because mold is a fungus that grows anywhere there is moisture.

-If you have mold or mildew growing on your wall or furniture, it’s because the furniture is constantly exposed to high moisture content.
+So, if mold appears on your walls or furniture, it’s because the surface is constantly exposed to high moisture content.
 This could be a result of a rooftop leak, damaged plumbing pipes, or exposure to rainfall.
-If you don’t fix the leak or the cause of the mold, painting over it means the mold will still grow since the reason for the mold hasn’t been addressed.
+If you don’t fix these problems, paint won’t fix or stop mold.